michalmonday/xohw23-121/docs/sensors_extension.md

 The lowest possible conversion rate was selected (39 KSPS, while using 50MHz clock), because initially with the highest one the mutliplexer didn't work well.

 ### Intermediate sensor data storage
-The output of the XADC wizard (do_out pin) is connected to the small block memory generator dedicated for storing sensor values.
-That memory has 2 ports, PORTB is constantly updating the memory with the latest sensor values, while the PORTA is controlled by the RISC-V processor.
-Using this approach most sensor values are overwritten before they're read, but it is not a problem for our use case.
+The output of the XADC wizard (do_out pin) is connected to the small 32x64-bit memory ([extension_bram.v](../vivado_files/src_verilog/custom_hdl/extension_bram.v)) dedicated for storing sensor values.
+That memory has 3 ports:
+* port a - it is controlled by the RISC-V processor, it can be used to read or write to the memory (currently it is only used for reading)
+* port b - it is constantly updating the memory with up to 16 of the latest analog sensor values (as many as the XADC wizard was set to use)
+* port c - it is constantly updating the memory with up to 16 of the latest digital sensor values (the number of digital sensors is a generic parameter of the [digital_input_sequencer.v](../vivado_files/src_verilog/custom_hdl/digital_input_sequencer.v), which relies on 2 cascaded shift registers.

+:warning: Using memory with 3 write ports and not using BRAM may be considered not good practice (inefficient) as mentioned in [this stackexchange answer](https://electronics.stackexchange.com/a/50975), however in this case memory is rather small so it shouldn't be a big issue, although possibly it would be more elegant to use separate memories for analog and digital sensors, each with a one or two write ports, and utilizing BRAM (but "if it works, it works").

-### Block diagram (interconnect)
+### Interconnect
 Diagram below shows the newly created output (of the internal Soc_Top fabric) connected to BRAM controller (through smartconnect block used for the sake of address translation, it is set to start at address `0xC0003000` in address editor to match with Soc_Map.bsv definition).

 ![ERROR: IMAGE WASNT DISPLAYED](../images/other_peripherals_vivado.png)